Arkiralor/assignments/bijoyinee_tiss/market_research/caseStudies/section_01_gramophone.md

 # Gramophone

+"We are on a Mission to transform the Agriculture in India"

 ## Overview
 Gramophone is a end-to-end, data-driven support network for farmers.
 It was founded in 2016, with an initial goal of _helping_ farmers.
 In the initial phases, it simply provided a cloud-market for farmers but has now expanded to multiple roles in the agricultural sector, focusing on prividing agricultural workers with any and all feasible assistance that they can.